pypeaday/pype.dev/pages/faith/by-gods-grace.md

 related to a [thought I had a while back](/reflection-psalm-9-1) where my best friend would, where Michael would say, "praise God", out of like forced habit.
-And it developed into a great point of spiritual maturity to say by reflex "praise god" in you know our slightly older age here, in our young parenthood.
+And it developed into a great point of spiritual maturity to say by reflex "praise God" in you know our slightly older age here, in our young parenthood.
-And so it's really related to that - I also say "by god's grace" a lot and why do I say that?
+And so it's really related to that - I also say "by God's grace" a lot and why do I say that?

 I think it's related to these central themes that have been a part of my